TedHusted/awake/awake.md/awake.md

 Elena flails with her arms, splashing the pool water, but the chair with its heavy battery holds her down.
 Struggling, Elena tries to enable her prosthetics but the neural link doesn’t respond.

 	Water fills her ears, muffling the world into silence.
 Panic claws at her chest as she pushes against the crushing weight of the chair.
-After an eternity, a hand reaches out and pulls Elena free of the chair.
+After an eternity, a hand reaches down and pulls Elena free of the chair.

 “Yowser!
 What happened?” asks Tessa.
-“Did you lose control of the chair somehow?
+“Did you lose control of the chair?
 Lanie, can you stand up?”

-Elena found that the link is responding now and she is able to stand.
-She tapped her head with an open hand to shake the water loose.
+Elena finds that the link is responding now, and she is able to stand.
+She taps her head with an open palm to shake the water loose.

 “No sé, I don’t know what happened.
 It was like the chair had a mind of its own.
 I’m so glad you got here when you did, Tess.”